open-world-agents/open-world-agents/docs/env/index.md

 - **Asynchronous Event Processing**: Leverage `Callables`, `Listeners`, and `Runnables` for real-time interaction.
 No more waiting for `env.step()`—the world doesn't stop, and neither should your agent.
 [Learn more...](guide.md)

 - **Zero-Configuration Plugin System**: Plugins are automatically discovered via Entry Points when installed with `pip install`.
 No manual activation needed—components are immediately available with unified `namespace/name` patterns.
+Includes powerful CLI tools for plugin management.
 [Learn more...](guide.md)

 - **Extensible, Open-Source Design**: Built for the community, by the community.
 Create plugins using Python packaging standards and share them easily.
 [Learn more...](custom_plugins.md)